Support requests:

 Update the Foundation Aid Formula

-As you investigate how to revise the Foundation Aid formula, we strongly encourage the State to utilize updated census and poverty data and increase weightings for Special Education and English Language Learners (ELL) for equitable funding.
-Logically, this is the year to update the formula to ensure that State funds will be allocated to students who need it most when the federal stimulus funds expire next year.
+As you continue to analyze the recommendations from the Rockefeller report on revising the Foundation Aid formula, we strongly encourage the state to increase weightings for Special Education students for equitable funding.
+Reasonably, this is the year to update the formula to ensure that State funds will be allocated to students who need it most as the federal stimulus funds have expired.
+We appreciate your support in following the recommendations for updating the census and poverty data, and increasing the weightings for English Language Learners (ELL) which allocated additional resources to our District.

 School Health Services aid has not kept pace with student health and medical needs for years.
-This gap has widened as a result of the ongoing pandemic.
-SCSD funding of $1.08 million covers the cost of 12 nurses, yet we employ more than 50 nurses and 30 health aides at $5.64 million to provide essential services to all schools in the City of Syracuse including Charters and private schools.
-Nurses are critical to the daily operation of our schools and should be properly funded as an expense-reimbursement based aid.
+This gap has widened as a result of the pandemic.
+SCSD funding of $1.08 million covers the cost of 15 nurses, yet we employ more than 49 nurses, 5 LPNs, and 34 health aides at an expense of $6.58 million to provide essential services to all schools in the City of Syracuse including Charters and private schools.
+Nurses are critical to the daily operation of our schools and should be fully funded.
+School-based mental health clinics are vitally important to the well-being of our students.
+Funding this initiative will enable the SCSD to address students’ mental health needs immediately and provide supports that these students wouldn’t receive otherwise.

 Increase Instructional Materials Aid for Inflation

-These funds provide critical access to educational materials and the rates have not increased since the 1990s.
-We ask that instructional material aids including library materials, textbooks, software and hardware aid are increased for inflation and that resident enrollment is used instead of attending enrollment to support all students in the district.
+Rates have not increased since the 1990s.
+These funds provide critical access to educational materials including library materials, textbooks, software, and hardware.
+We ask that instructional materials aids are increased for inflation and that resident enrollment is used instead of attending enrollment to support all students in the District.

 Limit Charter School Approvals and Freeze Charter Tuition Rates

 Limit Charter School saturation to 10% in urban centers and discontinue SUNY Charter authorizations.
 This allows for school choice while limiting the financial burden on public school districts.
-In Syracuse, Charter School enrollment has increased to 10% in recent years costing nearly $30 million.
-Students enrolling in Charter Schools are coming from every school and grade level in the District, making it nearly impossible to offset additional tuition expense with reductions in existing District programs and classrooms.
+In Syracuse, charter school enrollment has increased to 10% in recent years, costing nearly $43.6 million.
+Students enrolling in charter schools impacts every school and grade level in the District, making it nearly impossible to offset additional tuition expenses with reductions in existing District programs and classrooms.

 Advance Payment of Supplemental Charter School Tuition Aid to the Current Year

-Supplemental Charter School Tuition Aid is paid on a one-year lag.
-If the State would pay this aid in the current year, it would provide a one year pick up in 2022-23 then will help with cash flow thereafter.
-The District is mandated to pay Charter Tuition prior to receiving Foundation Aid (or risk having it intercepted) and then must wait a year before receiving Supplemental Charter School Tuition Aid.
+Supplemental Charter School Transitional Aid is paid a year after the District expends these funds.
+If the State would pay this aid in the current year, it would provide a one-year pick up in 2026-27 and then will help with cash flow thereafter.
+The District is mandated to pay Charter Tuition prior to receiving Foundation Aid (or risk having it intercepted) and then must wait a year before receiving Charter School Transitional Aid.

 Adopt Federal Purchasing Thresholds